 Location: 3801 Eastside St, Houston, TX 77098

-Upper Kirby's colorful neighborhood gem — Levy Park's spray ground runs towering bucket sprayers and climbing structures right alongside the splash area, so kids can bounce between soaking and playing without you having to move your spot.
-Shaded benches right next to the water make this one of the more parent-friendly setups in the city.
-Open seasonally May through September.
+Upper Kirby's colorful neighborhood favorite: Levy Park's spray ground packs towering bucket sprayers and climbing structures right alongside the splash area, so kids bounce between soaking and playing without you moving your spot.
+Shaded benches right next to the water make this one of the more parent-friendly setups in Houston.

-Good to know: splash pad, spray ground, bucket sprayers, playground, shade, picnic tables, climbing structures.
+Good to know: splash pad, spray ground, bucket sprayers, playground, shade, picnic tables.

 Parent tip: The on-site café means you don't have to pack lunch — grab a coffee while the kids run themselves into the ground.